Addressing Guidework Errors | Guide Dogs for the Blind Skip to main content

 Whether the dog needs to show you something or clear you of it, what remains the same is doing an abrupt stop at the point of error.
 The timing and location of the praise and reward differs depending on the type of error.

-Re-Position, Re-Orient and Re-Work: After the abrupt stop and verbal alert, set the harness handle down and use the leash to re-position your dog with the obstacle an arm’s length away in order to re-orient yourself and give the dog a chance to see the obstacle and successfully work away from the point of error.
+• After the abrupt stop and verbal alert, set the harness handle down and give the verbal cue for “heel” use the leash to re-position your dog if needed.
+The handler positions the team with the obstacle an arm’s length away in order re-orient, give the dog a chance to see the obstacle and successfully work away from the point of contact.

-From here, pick up your harness handle, cue forward, and allow your dog to clear you around the obstacle.
+• From here, when ready pick up your harness handle, use a verbal cue “forward”, and allow your dog to move you around the obstacle.

-Targeting Error: Curb, Stair or Narrow Space Errors – Showing
+Targeting Error: Curb, Stair or Narrow Space Errors.

-Sometimes you want your dog to show you a situation that she cannot otherwise navigate safely through or around (e.g. a narrow space, curb or other change in elevation).
+Sometimes you want your dog to show you a situation where they cannot otherwise navigate safely through or around, for example. a narrow space, curb or other change in elevation.
+Commonly referred to as a stop clearance.

-Re-Position, Re-Orient and Re-Work: Once re-positioned and re-oriented, rather than immediately proceed, give quiet praise to your dog in order to make that location a desirable target.
+• Once re-positioned and re-oriented, rather than immediately moving on, give quiet praise to your dog to make that location a desirable target.

-• Take 3 to 4 steps straight back and call your dog to “heel” position.
+• Take a few steps straight back and call your dog to “heel” position.

-• With your dog in the proper position, pick up the harness handle and say "forward".
+• With your dog in the proper position, pick up the harness handle and give the verbal cue "forward".

-• Praise and food reward your dog when she successfully targets the obstacle or location.
+• Praise and food reward your dog when they successfully target the obstacle or narrow clearance.

 Curb Errors